mansoorbarri/joeys-rchs/content/curriculum.md

 [Partnership with Parents](https://stjosephsbolton.org.uk/wp-content/uploads/2020/01/16-Jan-2020-Partnership-with-Parents-Tab.pdf)

-For more information on our school curriculum you can contact
+For more information on our school curriculum you can contact [Mrs Horridge](HHorridge991@st-josephs.bolton.sch.uk)

-HHorridge991@st-josephs.bolton.sch.uk